allegheny-college-sandbox/cmpsc-100-fall-2019-practical-07/README.md

 # CMPSC 100-03 Practical Session 7

-This practical will deepen your code reading skills by asking you to read and implement two `classes` managing a bank account `object` and a bill `object`.
+This practical will deepen your code reading and implementation skills by creating fractions and performing operations with them as `objects` with properties specific to given `instances`.

 * Assigned: Friday, 11 October 2019
 * Due: Wednesday, 16 October